sul-dlss-labs/engineering-design-adrs/0022-derivative-generation.md

 Automated OCR (from images/PDFs) and transcription (from video/audio) are desired for a subset of content deposited in SDR in order to improve accessibility and discoverability.
 Current processes for generating these derivative files are manual and require operator intervention.
 This proposal is to automate the generation of these derivative files via various mechanisms (either on-demand or by other requests made by operators).

 This proposal addresses so called "non-image" derivatives (though they may be referred to simply as "derivatives" throughout this ADR).
 For the purpose of this ADR, "non-image" derivatives are defined as derivative files which add value to the delivery of content, but are not stricly required for delivery itself.
 For example, JP2s must be created for the image viewer to work, and so these derivatives must be generated during accessioning prior to shelving.
-OCR and transcription derivative files are used to make content accessible and searchable, but the viewers themselves will still work.
+OCR and transcription derivative files are used to make content accessible and searchable, but the viewers themselves will still work without them.
 Note that while the viewer will work, it may not meet accessibly requirements until the derivatives become available.

 This distinction is useful because some derivatives must be generated during accessioning, while others may be generated after accessioning.